No. 16 Stanford holds off North Carolina 25-23 in Sun Bowl

+EL PASO, Texas (AP) -- Stanford got its usual dual-threat, standout performance from its running back Friday, but this time it wasn't Christian McCaffrey.

-EL PASO, Texas (AP) -- Bryce Love took over for the absent Christian McCaffrey in the Stanford backfield, running for 119 yards and catching a 49-yard touchdown pass to help the No. 16 Cardinal beat North Carolina 25-23 on Friday in the Sun Bowl.
+Bryce Love took over for the absent McCaffrey in the backfield, running for 119 yards and catching a 49-yard touchdown pass to help No. 16 Stanford beat North Carolina 25-23 in the Sun Bowl.

+''I always feel like my next game will be my best one,'' said Love, channeling his inner Tom Brady when asked if this was his biggest game or best win.
+He then added, ''But it's always good to win.''

 Stanford (10-3) held on after North Carolina (8-5) pulled within two with 25 seconds left on Mitch Trubisky's 2-yard pass to Bug Howard, sacking Trubisky on the 2-point conversion try.

+''When the game was on the line and we had to make a big play, we did,'' Stanford coach David Shaw said. ''It was an outstanding football game.
+Two really tough, talented football teams played all the way to the end.
+Thankfully, our guys made enough plays at the end to seal the victory.''

 McCaffrey skipped the bowl game to focus on his NFL career.
+Still, in the postgame press conference, Shaw made sure his contributions to the team weren't overlooked.

+''You heard my comments (in the postgame ceremony) thanking Christian,'' he said. ''When we weren't playing well, he was playing great.
+At the end of the year, he played so well.
+He played so hard until the rest of us on offense started picking it up around him.
+So this six-game run that we finished the season on is a large part to him.''

+Enter Love, who showed flashes of what he could do with a 100-yard-plus performance and a score against Notre Dame.
+He ran for more than 600 yards this season in a backup role, though everyone said they were excited to see what he could do.
+That included North Carolina, which also recruited the Wake Forest, North Carolina, product.

 Stanford took a 25-17 lead on Conrad Ukropina's 27-yard field goal with 3:23 left.
 North Carolina was forced to punt on its next series, but used two timeouts to get the ball back.